Skip to main content

 Caregiver support and respite

 What it helps with: Caregiver programs may help a family caregiver get training, short breaks, adult day services, or referrals.
 New Jersey has Statewide Respite Care, JACC, adult day programs, caregiver workshops, and other local supports.
-These programs can help a caregiver keep going without leaving the older adult unsafe.

 Who may qualify: Rules depend on the program.
 Some help is for caregivers of older adults.
 Some programs also help people with dementia, physical limits, or disability-related care needs.
 JACC is for some seniors at risk of nursing home placement who can still live at home with support.